YosysHQ/picorv32/README.md

 #### ENABLE_TRACE (default = 0)

 Produce an execution trace using the `trace_valid` and `trace_data` output ports.
-For a demontration of this feature run `make testbench.vcd` to create a trace file and then run `python3 showtrace.py testbench.trace firmware/firmware.elf` to decode it.
+For a demontration of this feature run `make test_vcd` to create a trace file and then run `python3 showtrace.py testbench.trace firmware/firmware.elf` to decode it.